Amnah1991/toDO/README.md

 # toDo

 Small project using MVC design pattern.
-I used ejs, express and mongoDB to illustrate CRUD operations.
+I used ejs, express and mongoDB to apply CRUD operations.